brookbeyene/brookbeyene/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building a Vandelay Finance microservices using Java Spring
+- 🔭 I’m currently working on building a microservices for Vandelay Finance using Java Spring
 - 🌱 I’m currently learning Spring Reactive Webflux
 - 💬 Ask me about anything related to Javascript/Python/Java/R/RubyonRails and/or React/Express/NodeJs